fcarriedo/goto/README.md

 Service that lets you create short mapping for easy sharing a la Google's internal `http://go/somewhere`.

+#### What this is:

+This main intent is to share clear, readable, easy to remember URL mappings and reduce cognitive load.

+  > *User*: Where was our *interns* policy?
+Is it on the wiki?
+If on wiki.. where?
+  >
+  > *User*: I don't exactly know, but I remember I can get there by **http://go/interns**, Great!

+#### What this is NOT:

-**What this is**: First lets tackle what is not: *this is not* a link shortener.
+*This is not* a link shortener.
 While they both share similar characteristics, their intent is different.
+The link shortener main objective is to create a short URL out of a long one generally through ID auto-generation. *See 'What this is' for it's intention*

+##### Example use-cases:

-The link shortener main objective is to create a short URL out of a long one generally through ID auto-generation.
-This main intent is to share clear, readable, easy to remember mappings for users.
-For eg.: You can announce your organization that they can check the company's *testing* policy at `http://go/test` (or once the company gets used to it you can announce it as `go/test` Users can easily remember those URLs and they clearly declare their intention.
+You can announce to your organization that they can check the company's *testing* policy at `http://go/tests` (or once the company gets used to it you can announce it as `go/tests`.
+Users can easily remember that URL and at the same time identify it's intention.

-Other possible example uses:

   * `go/1.2-roadmap`
   * `go/interns`